hackclub/gamelab/README.md

+> This repo is depracated and exists for archive purposes.
+The updated version of Game Lab is [Sprig](https://github.com/hackclub/sprig)

 # 👾 **[Hack Club Game Lab →](https://gamelab.hackclub.com/)**

 The best way to learn is by making things you care about and sharing them with others.